kuzzleio/documentation/src/api/1/controller-document/create-or-replace/index.md

 {{{since "1.0.0"}}}

-Create a new document in the persistent data storage, or replace its content if it already exists.
+Creates a new document in the persistent data storage, or replaces its content if it already exists.

 ---